-Amperity supports the Braze platform by providing a unified view of your customers across its customer data platform and Braze.
+The Braze and Amperity integration offers a unified view of your customers across the two platforms.
 This integration allows you to:

-- Sync Amperity Segments: Sync segments to map Amperity user data to Braze user accounts.
+- Sync Amperity users: Sync user lists to map Amperity user data to Braze user accounts.

-- Send Amperity data via AWS S3 Buckets to Braze: Use a serverless Lambda function to upload Amperity user segments to your AWS S3 bucket that will post user attribute data to Braze.
+- Send Amperity data via AWS S3 buckets to Braze: Use a serverless Lambda function to upload Amperity user lists to your AWS S3 bucket that will post user attribute data to Braze.

-- Manually Upload Amperity data to Braze: Manually upload user CSV segments to the Braze platform through the dashboard.
+- Manually upload Amperity data to Braze: Manually upload user CSV lists to the Braze platform through the dashboard.

-- Navigate to the Segments tab within the Amperity dashboard.
+- Navigate to the Queries tab within the Amperity dashboard.

 Step 2: Select upload method

-Once the segment has run, you can either:
+Once the query has run, you can either: